 Adoption Tiers

 xript is designed so that no application needs to go all-in.
-The three adoption tiers let you start simple and add complexity only when you need it.
+The four adoption tiers let you start simple and add complexity only when you need it.
 Each tier stands on its own as a valid integration point.

-The Three Tiers
+The Four Tiers

-Section titled “The Three Tiers”| Tier 1 | Tier 2 | Tier 3 | |
+Section titled “The Four Tiers”| Tier 1 | Tier 2 | Tier 3 | Tier 4 | |

-| Name | Expressions Only | Simple Bindings | Full Scripting |
+| Name | Expressions Only | Simple Bindings | Advanced Scripting | Full Feature |

-| Bindings | None or flat functions | Flat functions + namespaces | Rich namespaces |
+| Bindings | None or flat functions | Flat functions + namespaces | Rich namespaces | Rich namespaces |

-| Capabilities | None | Optional | Required |
+| Capabilities | None | Optional | Required | Required |

-| Custom types | None | Optional | Yes |
+| Custom types | None | Optional | Yes | Yes |

-| Execution limits | Optional | Optional | Yes |
+| Execution limits | Optional | Optional | Yes | Yes |

-| Inline examples | No | No | Yes |
+| Inline examples | No | No | Yes | Yes |

-| Async bindings | No | Optional | Yes |
+| Async bindings | No | Optional | Yes | Yes |

-| Example | Expression Evaluator | Plugin System | Game Mod System |
+| Example | Expression Evaluator | Plugin System | Game Mod System | UI Dashboard |

 Tier 1: Expressions Only